tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/advanced.rst

             conda install -c conda-forge "sqlalchemy<2" psycopg2

             # pip
             pip install "sqlalchemy<2" psycopg2

-    Now add the new dependencies to your :file:`install.yml` as follows so that the app will work when installed in a new environment:
+    Now add the new dependencies to ``/tethysapp-dam_inventory/install.yml`` as follows so that the app will work when installed in a new environment:

     .. code-block:: yaml
         :emphasize-lines: 13, 15-16